joakim-brannstrom/dextool/plugin/mutate/README.md

 ### Features

-* Supported for conventional mutation operators: AOR, ROR, DCC, DCR, LCR, COR.
+* Support for conventional mutation operators: AOR, ROR, DCC, DCR, LCR, COR.
 * Continue mutation testing from where it was interrupted.
 * Run multiple mutation testing instances in parallel.
 * Type aware ROR to reduce the number of equivalent mutants.